 Copying 35mm slides with the Moment 10x Macro lens and your iPhone.

 Somewhere in a shoebox you probably have a handful of precious family snapshots on 35mm slides that you’ve thought would be great to have on your iphone.
 Like that one of crazy ol’ Uncle Fritz standing in front of an oncoming train long before death-defying selfies were cool.

 If you have a Moment Macro lens accessory for your iPhone, Galaxy or Pixel, you can easily copy these yourself.
-Note that the technique below has been tested on an iPhone 10s Max and results with other phones may vary.
+Note that the technique below has been tested on an iPhone 10s Max and 11 Pro.
+Results with other phones may vary.

 How to copy slides with your iPhone.

 The process is fairly simple:

 - Clean your slide with film cleaner and a can of compressed air like Dust-Off.
 The cleaner the slide is, the less retouching will be required later.
 Pec makes excellent cleaning stuff.

 - Tape the slide horizontally against the diffuser and orient the camera horizontally.
 I used a piece of scotch tape at the top and bottom, as shown in the photo above.